 - Take a driving course; even experienced drivers can benefit from a refresher course, and some of the rules have probably changed

-- Minimize distractions at night, like talking with passengers or listening to the radio
+- Minimize distractions, like talking with passengers or listening to the radio

 - Check with your doctor about side effects of prescription drugs

-- Be honest about your ability to drive after dark and limit driving to daytime hours if necessary
+- Limit driving to daytime hours if necessary

-Evening rush hour (between 4 and 7 p.m. weekdays) is among the most dangerous time to drive due to crowded roadways and drivers eager to get home after work.
-During the winter season, it's dark during rush hour, compounding an already dangerous driving situation.
+Evening rush hour (between 4 and 7 p.m. weekdays) is a dangerous time to drive due to crowded roadways and drivers eager to get home after work.
+In winter, it's dark during rush hour, compounding an already dangerous driving situation.

 How can you make it home safely during rush hour?